 In other words: For each hour that you sit in a training session about project management you receive one contact hour.
 The good news is that you will be surprised to find out that you probably already have a lot of these contact hours to your name and this article will help you understand this better.

 So let's begin with a brief overview of all the rules concerning contact hours and then I'll give you a few ideas on how to earn them.

 You can only earn contact hours when you received relevant training for your certification.
-Any training you receive that is unrelated to the normal work that a PMP®, PMI-ACP® or CAPM® usually performs does not qualify.
+Any training you receive that is unrelated to the normal work that a PMP®, PMI-ACP®, or CAPM® credential holder usually performs does not qualify.
 It must be about project management.

-Online training is usually substantially less expensive than a live class, which is why many people chose this way to study.
+One of the benefits of online training is its substantially less expensive than a live class, which is why many people chose this way to study.
 However, you have to be self-motivated and disciplined because there is nobody there to hold your hand as you are preparing for the exam.

 For online training we recommend the following:

 Important: If you take an online class to earn your contact hours, then make sure that this class has a test at the end before you receive the certificate.
 This is a PMI requirement.
 If you receive your certificate without a test, then your contact hours do not count!

 Many training companies offer project management training classes that you attend in-person.
 Some of this training is more general (Example: "Introduction to Project Management") and some is specifically designed to help you prepare for a PMI Exam (Example: "PMI-ACP Exam Prep Course").